ultimate271/notes/dastoyevsky/brothers01.02.md

 ## Chapter II.
 He Gets Rid Of His Eldest Son

+### Servent Grigory is required to watch young Mitya due to his fathers forgetfulness of him
 You can easily imagine what a father such a man could be and how he would bring up his children.
 His behavior as a father was exactly what might be expected.
 He completely abandoned the child of his marriage with Adelaïda